StatusGator/.github/profile/README.md

 <img src="https://statusgator.com/blog/wp-content/uploads/2021/08/Artboard-1.png" height=100 alt="StatusGator">

-# More than just a status page
+# StatusGator - More than just a status page

 StatusGator monitors all your cloud services and websites, notifies you before official status pages do, and helps you communicate outages to reduce support tickets.